Election Resources on the Internet:

 by Manuel Álvarez-Rivera

-Latvia will be holding a general election on Saturday, October 2, 2010.
-An overview of the proportional representation system used to choose members of the Baltic republic's unicameral Parliament - the Saeima - is presented here.
+Latvia held a general election on Saturday, October 6, 2018.
+An overview of the proportional representation system used to choose members of the Saeima - Latvia's unicameral legislature - is presented here.

-Nationwide- and constituency-level results are available here for the following Saeima elections:
+Nationwide- and constituency-level results are available here (and also in CSV format) for the following Saeima elections:

 October 7, 2006